 The name iolite comes from the Greek word 'ios' meaning violet whilst cordierite was named after the French geologist Pierre Louis Antoine Cordier who first described the mineral in 1809.
 Iolite was officially classified and named as a gemstone in 1813 but is believed to have been known and used in Sri Lanka long before that.

 Although many other gemstones are pleochroic, unlike iolite most have such minimal colour change that it's almost unnoticeable.
 Cordierite and tanzanite are the two main minerals which exhibit pleochroism with colour change that can be easily seen.
 Although two completely different minerals, iolite can sometimes be confused for tanzanite which is the gemstone variety of the mineral zoisite.
 Although their optical characteristics are similar, tanzanite is much rarer and considerably more expensive.

 The finest iolite crystals come from from India, Brazil, Sri Lanka, Mozambique, Zimbabwe, Madagascar and Myanmar.
 It's widely believed the stone was also mined by the Vikings in Norway and Greenland.
 More recently in 1996 an iolite deposit was found in Wyoming in the USA and further discoveries were made in 2004 and 2005.

-In crystal healing iolite is used to clear thoughts, it opens intuition and aids in understanding and releasing the causes of addiction as well as helping one to express their true self.
-Iolite releases conflict and tension within a relationship and can encourage you to take responsibility for yourself by becoming more independent within the relationship.
+In crystal healing iolite is used to clear thoughts, it opens intuition and aids in understanding and releasing the causes of addiction.
+It can help to release conflict and tension within a relationship and will encourage you to take responsibility for yourself by becoming more independent.

 Graded 7 to 7½ on Mohs scale of mineral hardness means iolite is a relatively hard stone which makes it particularly suitable for faceting.